PackageFactory/atomic-fusion/README.md

     description = ''

     #
-    # the value path is rendered witn the props in the context
+    # the value path is rendered within the props in the context
-    # that way regardless off nesting the props can be acessed
+    # that way regardless off nesting the props can be accessed
     # easily via ${props.__name__}
     #
     value = TYPO3.TypoScript:Tag {